-Regina Lowrie will become a director if she is elected at the Annual Meeting.
+Regina Lowrie has served as a director, chairman of the Compensation Committee and member of the Audit Committee and Nominating and Corporate Governance Committee since the 2015 Annual Meeting.
 With more than 30 years of experience in the financial services industry, Ms. Lowrie's background includes senior management positions in sales, operations, acquisitions and investments, enterprise risk management, regulatory oversight, policies and procedures.
 She is a Certified Mortgage Banker (CMB) and holds the distinction of being the first woman Chairman of the National Mortgage Bankers Association in the organization's 94-year history.
 Ms. Lowrie also was the first woman to lead the local chapter of the Philadelphia Mortgage Bankers Association.

 Ms. Lowrie is the founder, President and Chief Executive Officer of RML Advisors, headquartered in Blue Bell, Pennsylvania.
-RML Advisors' charter is to serve the financial services industry as an advisor and consultant; providing a broad range of services to assist clients in developing a blueprint for success in a volatile market with numerous regulatory challenges.
+RML Advisors' charter is to serve the financial services industry as an advisor and consultant, providing a broad range of services to assist clients in developing a blueprint for success in a volatile market with numerous regulatory challenges.
 RML Advisors also specializes in helping mortgage banking clients analyze various enterprise risks including compliance risks associated with service providers.
 From 2007 to 2013.
 Ms. Lowrie was the President of Vision Mortgage Capital, a division of Continental Bank, and Senior Vice President of Continental Bank.
 She was responsible for creating, developing, directing and managing all aspects of the mortgage division, including strategic planning, enterprise risk management, quality control, compliance, secondary marketing and sales operations and budgeting process.

 From 1994 to 2006, Ms. Lowrie was the President and Chief Executive Officer of Gateway Funding Diversified Mortgage Services, located in Horsham, Pennsylvania.
-At the time Gateway Funding was sold in

-2006, Gateway Funding had grown to 800 employees with 57 branch offices and had a loan production of \$3.5 billion with revenues of over \$100 million.
+At the time Gateway Funding was sold in 2006, Gateway Funding had grown to 800 employees with 57 branch offices and had a loan production of \$3.5 billion with revenues of over \$100 million.
 Prior to 1994, Ms. Lowrie held executive and senior management positions at Commonwealth Federal Savings and Loan and subsequently Comnet Mortgage Services.